 Further information on the Conflict of Interest Disclosure form can be found at: (AETconflict of interest form)

 The manuscripts should be typed double-spaced in 12 pt Times New Roman font and it must include the essential elements: Title, List of authors, Addresses of authors, Abstract, Keywords, Introduction, Materials and Methods, Results and Discussion, Conclusions, Footnotes, Acknowledgements, and References

 Divide your article into clearly defined and numbered sections.
 Subsections should be numbered 1.1 (then 1.1.1, 1.1.2, …), 1.2, etc.

 Title: Should clearly indicate the content of the article.
 No abbreviation should be used in the title.

-Abstract: Abstract should state briefly (no more than 300 words) the reason of the work, the significant new results and major conclusions.
+Abstract: The abstract should state briefly (no more than 300 words) the reason for the work, the significant new results, and major conclusions.
 Abbreviations should be avoided.

 Keywords: Up to five words should be provided.

 Introduction: State the objectives of the work and provide an adequate background, avoiding a detailed literature survey and a summary of the results.